solbes/stanship/README.md

 # stanship
-This demo accompanies the paper "Hierarchical Bayesian propulsion power models for marine vessels", see `http://arxiv-link-here`.
+This demo accompanies the paper "Hierarchical Bayesian propulsion power models for marine vessels", see `https://arxiv.org/abs/2004.11267`.

-The model description and fitting can be found in `stan_fit.ipynb`.
-The code needs `numpy` and `pystan` to run.
+The model description and fitting can be found as a `jupyter` notebook in `stan_fit.ipynb`.
+In addition, the code needs `numpy` and `pystan` to run.